Mannik01/recruiting/dispatch/README.md

 ## Problem

-When a new delivery is submitted to the system, we want to dispatch a crew fulfil the order.
+When a new delivery is submitted to the system, we want to dispatch a crew to fulfil the order.

 Your task is to create a function that will return the best crew to fulfil the order.